ivanmonteiro/VideoCatalog/README.md

 .Net Framework 4.0 (https://www.microsoft.com/pt-br/download/details.aspx?id=17851)

 ## Usage
+**VideoCatalog.WebServer.exe** - Console application that launches the web server.
+Open this to use the application.

+**config.xml** - Configure here the base folder of your movie library.

-**VideoCatalog.Thumbgen.exe** - Use this to generate the thumbnails using ffmpeg
+**VideoCatalog.Thumbgen.exe** - Use this to generate the thumbnails using ffmpeg.
+May take a while to generate all thumbnails for your movie collection.

 Usage: